 What does probabilistic mean?

-Use stratified random sampling methods when there is interest in the differences between homogeneous subgroups and the larger sample population as a whole.
+Stratified random sampling methods often are used when there is interest in the differences between homogeneous subgroups and the larger sample population as a whole.

-Let’s say that a population of business clients can be divided into three groups: Gen-Xers, Gen-Yers (Millennial), and Baby Boomers.
-Moreover, we have reason to believe that both the Gen-Xers and the Gen-Yers are relatively smaller minorities of the overall business clientele.
-Gen-Xers make up about 5 percent of the overall population of the clientele and Gen-Yers make up about 10 percent of the clientele.
-A simple random sample of 100 members (n = 100) might generate 5 Gen-Xers and 10 Gen-Yers if we used a sampling fraction of 10 percent.
+Let’s say that a population of business clients can be divided into three groups: Generation X, millennials, and baby boomers.
+Moreover, we have reason to believe that both the Gen Xers and the millennials are relatively smaller minorities of the overall business clientele.
+Gen Xers make up about 5 percent of the overall population of the clientele, and millennials make up about 10 percent of the clientele.
+A simple random sample of 100 members (n = 100) might generate 5 Gen Xers and 10 millennials if we used a sampling fraction of 10 percent.

-It would be possible to get even fewer Gen-Xers and fewer Gen-Yers than that in the sample – just by chance.
+It would be possible—just by chance—to get even fewer Gen Xers and fewer millennials than that in the sample.
 Stratification is likely to produce more representative outcomes.
 Say we want to have at least 25 people in each group.
-If we still take a sample of 100 (n = 100), then we can sample 25 Gen-Xers, 25 Gen-Yers, and 50 Baby Boomers.
+If we still take a sample of 100 (n = 100), then we can sample 25 Gen Xers, 25 millennials, and 50 baby boomers.

-We know that 10 percent of the population is Millennials or Gen-Yers (or about 100 of our clients.
+We know that 10 percent of the population is millennials (or about 100 of our clients).
 A random sample of 25 clients will give a within-stratum sampling fraction of 25/100 or 25 percent.
-We also know that 5 percent of the 50 clients who are not are Baby Boomers are Gen-Xers.
+We also know that 5 percent of the 50 clients who are not baby boomers are Gen Xers.
 This means that the within-stratum fraction will be 25/50 or 50 percent.
-So, 50 Gen-Xers plus 100 Gen-Yers is a total of 150 of our client sample.
-Since the overall client population is 1000, we subtract the Gen-Xers plus the Gen-Yers (a total of 150 clients) which leaves 850 clients, who are Baby Boomers.
+So, 50 Gen Xers plus 100 millennials is a total of 150 of our client sample.
+Since the overall client population is 1,000, we subtract the Gen Xers and millennials (a total of 150 clients) which leaves 850 clients who are baby boomers.